countable-web/open-source-corporation/admin/TEAM_FEEDBACK_PROCESS.md

 high to low.
 Or use any emote that fits, like :partyparrot: if you're so excited that you have to.
 Please react to max 5 of these.
 Please consider the items added by other team mates below this as well. (edited)

+Any items with 25% or more of the team supporting it should be moved into Trello "Company Design" Board requests for discussion on how to implement.
+Mention all those who voted for the item, in the card.
+Add the "staff pick" label to the card.

+Items with 2 or more votes can be discussed briefly with the voters on how they'd approach it and have them articulate it better.
+If there's a quick fix, go ahead.